top of page

 If you don’t have the resources to carry out interviews (or your customers won’t oblige), there are other ways to gather some solid data.

-Surveys
+2. Surveys

-Surveys might be the most commonly used consumer research method, and for good reason too.
+Surveys might be the most commonly used customer research method, and for good reason too.
 Surveys don’t necessarily offer the same level of insight as interviews, but they are much easier to get customers to participate in and provide feedback due to their simple nature.

 They are a quick and easy way for customers to provide feedback and feel their needs are valued by a company.